timmoti/beautiful-jekyll/_posts/2017-11-21-boardgames-o-matic-flask-app-and-online-evaluations.md

 - Include content-based filtering to reduce cold start problem for new games.
 - Create context aware recommendations, possibly in the form of a chat bot, that instead of recommending new games, recommends you games to bring to the next game night by asking you a series of questions

 *This is part 3 of a 3 part series on building a board game recommender system for Boardgamegeek.com users.
-Part 1, where we scrape for ratings and perform preprocessing work can be found [here](https://timmoti.github.io/2017-10-11-scraping-for-geek-data/)Part 2, where we model and predict the recommendations can be found [here](https://timmoti.github.io/2017-11-05-boardgames-o-matic-modeling-for-predictions/). .*
+Part 1, where we scrape for ratings and perform preprocessing work can be found [here](https://timmoti.github.io/2017-10-11-scraping-for-geek-data/).
+Part 2, where we model and predict the recommendations can be found [here](https://timmoti.github.io/2017-11-05-boardgames-o-matic-modeling-for-predictions/).*

 *The accompanying ipython notebook can be found in the following [Github repo](https://github.com/timmoti/boardgames-o-matic).*